chronotext is a growing collection of software experiments exploring the relation between text, space and time

 episode 3

-The resulting work is a suite of four episodes played in a palindromic loop.
-Each episode consists of a dynamic surface serving as a medium for laying-out bricks.
+The resulting work is a suite of four episodes played in a palindromic loop, each episode consisting of a dynamic surface serving as a medium for the laying of bricks.
+Bricks are either associated with a word, or empty (corresponding to music or to a pause in the speech respectively.)

 episode 4